- You Are Here:

 Light the Bridge

-Community organizations may request recognition by illuminating the Jack Tennant Memorial Bridge in a particular colour for one night.
+Local Cochrane not-for-profit organizations may request recognition by illuminating the Jack Tennant Memorial Bridge in a particular colour for one night.

 - Support an event of national or international significance (such as Canada Day or Cochrane hosting major international event)